cat394/link-generator/README.md

 You can create a literal type for those values by writing `(Literal|Union)` for the condition followed by the parameter and separated by the `|` sign, as in `/id<(a|b|10)>`.
 If the value can be converted to a numeric value, it is inferred as a numeric literal type.
-To define the query parameter for a route, add a `query` property to the route configuration object.
-The query property should be an object with keys as query parameter names and values as types.
+To define the search parameter for a route, add a search property to the route configuration object.
+The search property should be an object with keys as search parameter names and values as types.

 Example: